Ki te Ao Mārama - To the World of Light

 Programme Structure

-The programme is made up of 1x half day training and 2x follow up sessions:
+The programme is made up of 1x full day training and 1x virtual group follow up session:

 Introductions: Whakawhanaungatanga